DreamHack (Esports & Gaming Festivals)

 To make a start on the navigation, I began creating a flow chart to better understand where we need to be with the new navigation.

-Exploring some ideas and benchmarking, It was clear that the best way to solve this problem would be to
+Exploring some ideas and benchmarking, It was clear that the best way to solve this problem would be to move away from the burger menu into a nav bar.

 The new navigation flow plan